darryltanzil/soapify/README.md

 Need to quickly make a playlist for that middle school dance, but don't want to bother searching up clean versions?
 Say no more, because Soapify will do that for you!

+Soapify allows you to grab your playlists from your account, and then generates a clean playlist using the following algorithm:

 ## Technologies Used
 * React (with ES6 Javascript)
 * Axios (promise-based HTTP client)